outrunnl/dbcollect/README.md

 `@dbinfo` takes no parameters.

+Windows is not (yet) supported and requires running the sql scripts separately (like described above)

 ## Requirements

+- Oracle RDBMS 11g or higher, SQL*Plus configured
+- Database instances up and running and listed in /etc/oratab or /var/opt/oracle/oratab (Solaris)
 - Python 2 installed (to run dbcollect vs separate scripts)
-- Oracle RDBMS 11g or higher, SQL*Plus configured
 - 'zip' and 'unzip' available on $ORACLE_HOME/bin/ (usually this is the case)
 - SYS credentials
 - AWR or Statspack installed and configured